grisreyesrios/Coding-Exercises-Challenges/README.md

 ## Solutions to different Coding Exercises/Challenges

-Learning to program means to analyze a problem, find a solution and implement it using a programming language.
 The goal of the repository is to provide proposals to the exercises of the following websites that contain a wide range portfolio.
+The code can be always be improved.
+If you have any suggestions, please do not hesitate to open a *pull request or issue*.
+In a near future, I intend to implement the answers as well in JAVA.

 [Daily Coding Problem](https://www.dailycodingproblem.com)